LeticiaGS/LeticiaGS/README.md

 # Hey! <img src="https://user-images.githubusercontent.com/69720222/165953791-7992b966-81b7-4947-bff2-5a0f645c4dc5.gif" alt="aceno" width="40" height="40">
-My name is Leticia Gomes 👩
+My name is Leticia Gomes,

-I am a Front-End developer in training, who has been graduated in computer technician in 2021 👩‍💻.
+I'm a Junior Front End Developer at CI&T. I has been graduated in computer technician in 2021 👩‍💻.
 I am studying Information Systems at UEMG - Passos/MG.

 I am passionate about solving problems, learning new things and helping people around me.
 Always ready for new challenges and ready to face changes.